Joe Biden stuck between BlackRock and a hard place | DW | 16.10.2020

 But, says Friends of the Earth, BlackRock conspicuously failed to include a promise to stop investing in companies that cause deforestation, while others worry that a voluntary solution by a passive investment vehicle is not the best way forward.

-Friends of the Earth criticized BlackRock this week and other asset management firms in a report for not doing enough to curb global deforestation, which has increased by 40% since 2014 and is a major contributor to climate change.
-Supply chains for commodities like beef and soy are a key driver of those fires, the group said.
+Friends of the Earth criticized BlackRock and other asset management firms this week in a report for not doing enough to curb global deforestation, which has increased by 40% since 2014 and is a major contributor to climate change.
+Supply chains for commodities like beef and soy are a key driver of deforestation through fire, the group said.
 Its report accused the "Big Three" asset managers, BlackRock, Vanguard and State Street, of enabling companies in their investment portfolios to avoid promises they made to prevent their supply chains from contributing to destruction of rainforests.

 AmazonWatch, part of a coalition of green groups and campaigners called "BlackRock's Big Problem," wrote in a 2019 report that BlackRock was one of the biggest investors in the agribusiness firms responsible for deforestation in the Amazon, with over $2.5 billion worth of shares of such companies.
 The report found that BlackRock and Vanguard — the largest shareholders in 18 of the 28 carbon-intensive energy and utility companies analyzed — voted 99% of the time for the directors those companies proposed in 2019.
 And their votes helped kill 16 climate-related shareholder resolutions that year.